Ebazhanov/linkedin-skill-assessments-quizzes/microsoft-outlook/microsoft-outlook-quiz.md

 - [ ] user; new messages and replies
 - [ ] user; new messages and replies or forwards

 #### Q45.
-While using Focused Inbox, you notice that Outlook sometimes puts important messages from a specific customer on th Another tab.
+While using Focused Inbox, you notice that Outlook sometimes puts important messages from a specific customer on the other tab.
 How do you fix this for future messages?

 - [x] Right-click a message that was incorrectly organized and click Move to Focused.
 - [ ] Right-click a message that was incorrectly organized and click Always Move to Focused.